 Exhibit Number Exhibit Description 10.20+# General Release and Post-Separation Consulting Agreement by and between the company and Arlene Morris, dated May 13, 2015.
-10.21+# Form of Indemnification Agreement by and between the company and each of its directors and officers.
-10.22†# License, Development and Commercialization Agreement by and between the company and Bayer Schering Pharma AG, dated as of March 26, 2007.
-10.23†# First Amendment to the License, Development and Commercialization Agreement by and between the company and Bayer Pharma AG, dated as of October 13, 2012.
-10.24# Second Amendment to the License, Development and Commercialization Agreement by and between the company and Bayer Pharma AG, dated as of February 1, 2013.
-10.25†# Third Amendment to the License, Development and Commercialization Agreement by and between the company and Bayer Pharma AG, dated as of October 9, 2013.
-10.26†# Letter Agreement by and between the company and Bayer Pharma AG, dated as of September 18, 2014.
-10.27†# Clinical Trial Agreement by and between the company and Eastern Cooperative Oncology Group, dated as of March 14, 2014.
-10.28†# Amendment No. 1 to Clinical Trial Agreement by and between the company and ECOG-ACRIN Cancer Research Group, dated as of January 30, 2015.
-10.29# Loan and Security Agreement by and among the company, Solar Capital Ltd. and the Lenders listed therein, dated as of June 13, 2014.
-10.30# First Amendment to Loan and Security Agreement by and among the company, Solar Capital Ltd. and the Lenders listed therein, dated as of September 25, 2014.
-10.31# Second Amendment to Loan and Security Agreement by and among the company, Solar Capital Ltd. and the Lenders listed therein, dated as of December 31, 2014.
-10.32†# Clinical Trial Collaboration and Supply Agreement by and between the company and MSD International GmbH, dated as of March 27, 2015.
-10.33†# License, Development and Commercialization Agreement by and between the company and Kyowa Hakko Kirin Co., Ltd., dated December 19, 2014.
-10.34†# Side Letter by and between the company and Kyowa Hakko Kirin Co., Ltd., dated December 19, 2014.
-10.35†# Combination Study Collaboration Agreement by and between the company and Genentech, Inc. dated August 24, 2015.
-10.36†# Clinical Trial Collaboration and Supply Agreement by and between the company, Pfizer Inc. and Ares Trading S.A., dated as of December 31, 2015.
-10.37† Amendment No. 2 to Clinical Trial Agreement by and between the company and ECOG-ACRIN Cancer Research Group, dated as of July 31, 2015.
-10.38† First Amendment to Clinical Trial Collaboration and Supply Agreement by and between the company and MSD International GmbH, dated as of August 13, 2015.
-10.39† Amendment #1 to License, Development and Commercialization Agreement by and between the company and Kyowa Hakko Kirin Co., Ltd., dated September 18, 2015.
-10.40+ Executive Employment Agreement by and between the Company and Allan L. Shaw, dated as of January 15, 2016.

-Exhibit Number Exhibit Description 23.1 Consent of Independent Registered Public Accounting Firm.
+10.21+ Executive Employment Agreement by and between the Company and Allan L. Shaw, dated as of January 15, 2016.
+10.22+# Form of Indemnification Agreement by and between the company and each of its directors and officers.
+10.23†# License, Development and Commercialization Agreement by and between the company and Bayer Schering Pharma AG, dated as of March 26, 2007.
+10.24†# First Amendment to the License, Development and Commercialization Agreement by and between the company and Bayer Pharma AG, dated as of October 13, 2012.
+10.25# Second Amendment to the License, Development and Commercialization Agreement by and between the company and Bayer Pharma AG, dated as of February 1, 2013.
+10.26†# Third Amendment to the License, Development and Commercialization Agreement by and between the company and Bayer Pharma AG, dated as of October 9, 2013.
+10.27†# Letter Agreement by and between the company and Bayer Pharma AG, dated as of September 18, 2014.
+10.28†# Clinical Trial Agreement by and between the company and Eastern Cooperative Oncology Group, dated as of March 14, 2014.
+10.29†# Amendment No. 1 to Clinical Trial Agreement by and between the company and ECOG-ACRIN Cancer Research Group, dated as of January 30, 2015.
+10.30# Loan and Security Agreement by and among the company, Solar Capital Ltd. and the Lenders listed therein, dated as of June 13, 2014.
+10.31# First Amendment to Loan and Security Agreement by and among the company, Solar Capital Ltd. and the Lenders listed therein, dated as of September 25, 2014.
+10.32# Second Amendment to Loan and Security Agreement by and among the company, Solar Capital Ltd. and the Lenders listed therein, dated as of December 31, 2014.
+10.33†# Clinical Trial Collaboration and Supply Agreement by and between the company and MSD International GmbH, dated as of March 27, 2015.
+10.34†# License, Development and Commercialization Agreement by and between the company and Kyowa Hakko Kirin Co., Ltd., dated December 19, 2014.
+10.35†# Side Letter by and between the company and Kyowa Hakko Kirin Co., Ltd., dated December 19, 2014.
+10.36†# Combination Study Collaboration Agreement by and between the company and Genentech, Inc. dated August 24, 2015.
+10.37†# Clinical Trial Collaboration and Supply Agreement by and between the company, Pfizer Inc. and Ares Trading S.A., dated as of December 31, 2015.
+21.1# Subsidiaries of the company.
+23.1 Consent of Independent Registered Public Accounting Firm.
 23.2 Consent of Hogan Lovells US LLP (included in Exhibit 5.1).
-24.1# Power of Attorney (included on the signature page to this registration statement).
+24.1# Power of Attorney (included on the signature page to this registration statement). + Indicator s a management contract or compensatory plan

-- Indicates a management contract or compensatory plan.
++ Indicates a management contract or compensatory plan.

 Registrant has requested confidential treatment for certain portions of this exhibit.
 This exhibit omits the information subject to this confidentiality request.

-Omitted portions have been filed separately with the Securities and Exchange Commission. †
+Omitted portions have been filed separately with the Securities and Exchange Commission.

-- Previously filed.
+[#] Previously filed.

-- To be filed by amendment.
+^{} To be filed by amendment.